D5GY/NodePS4debug/README.rst

 Installing
 ----------

-To install the libray you can run the following command:
+To install the library you can run the following command:

 .. code:: sh